equinor/ert/docs/reference/configuration/keywords.rst

 .. topic:: QUEUE_SYSTEM

         The keyword QUEUE_SYSTEM can be used to control where the simulation jobs are executed.
-It can take the values LSF, TORQUE, SLURM, RSH (*deprecated*) and LOCAL.
+It can take the values LSF, TORQUE, SLURM and LOCAL.

         ::